jasonslyvia/grunt-wp-replace/README.md

 Type: `String`
 Default value: `''`

-the template path of your wordpress theme
+The template path of your wordpress theme

 #### options.jsPath
 Type: `String`
 Default value: `''`

-the path which javascript files located in your wordpress theme
+The path which javascript files located in your wordpress theme, relative to `templatePath`

 #### options.cssPath
 Type: `String`
 Default value: `''`

-the path which css files located in your wordpress theme
+The path which css files located in your wordpress theme, relative to `templatePath`

 #### options.concat
 Type: `Array`
-Default value: `'.'`
+Default value: `[]`

-if you concat any files, define them in order to replace their replace, see the `Overview` part for format
+If you concat any files, define them in order to replace their replace, see the `Overview` part for format

+#### your_target.src
+Type: `Array`
+Default value: `[]`

+Array of Wordpress source file named with -src suffix, eg. footer-src.php or header-src.php.
+The plugin will then generate footer.php and header.php with assets filename replaced.

 ### Usage Examples